serialport/node-serialport/CONTRIBUTING.md

 <a name="writing-tests"></a>
 ## Writing Tests

 Tests are written using [mocha](https://mochajs.org/), [chai](http://chaijs.com/) and [sinon](http://sinonjs.org/).
-If you are having issues making a test pass, ask for help in the SerialPort [gitter](https://gitter.im/EmergingTechnologyAdvisors/node-serialport) room.
+If you are having issues making a test pass, ask for help in the SerialPort [gitter](https://gitter.im/EmergingTechnologyAdvisors/node-serialport) room or on your PR.
 Tests can be the hardest part to write when contributing code, so don't be discouraged.

 <a name="writing-docs"></a>
 ## Writing Documentation